hyperledger/indy-hipe/text/anoncreds-protocol/README.md

 The described protocol supports anonymous credentials given to multiple holders  by various issuers, which are presented to various relying parties.

 Various types of anonymous credentials can be supported.
-In this section, the combination of [CL-based credentials](https://groups.csail.mit.edu/cis/pubs/lysyanskaya/cl02b.pdf) and [pairing-based revocation](https://eprint.iacr.org/2008/539.pdf) is described.
+In this section, the combination of [CL-based credentials][CL-signatures] and [pairing-based revocation][pairing-revocation] is described.

 The simplest credential lifecycle with one credential, single issuer, holder, and verifier is as follows:
 1. Issuer determines a credential schema 𝒮: the type of cryptographic signatures used to sign the credentials, the number *l* of attributes in a credential, the indices *A<sub>h</sub> ⊂ {1,2,...,l}* of hidden attributes, the public key *P<sub>k</sub>*, the non-revocation credential attribute number *l<sub>r</sub>* and non-revocation public key *P<sub>r</sub>* (Section~\ref{sec:iss-setup}).
 Then he publishes it on the ledger and announces the attribute semantics.